farazAV/AppVirality-Android-SDK-2.0/README.md

 AppVirality appVirality = AppVirality.getInstance(this);
 CustomPopUp customPopUp = new CustomPopUp(this);
-appVirality.getCampaigns(null, new AppVirality.CampaignDetailsListener() {
+appVirality.getCampaigns(Constants.GrowthHackType.Word_of_Mouth, new AppVirality.CampaignDetailsListener() {
         @Override
         public void onGetCampaignDetails(ArrayList<CampaignDetail> campaignDetails, boolean refreshImages, String errorMsg) {
+        	if(campaignDetails.size > 0) {
         		CampaignDetail womCampaignDetail = campaignDetails.get(0);
 	                if (womCampaignDetail != null) {
 	                	if (refreshImages)
 	                        	// Refresh Word of Mouth campaign images
 	                	// Checking Mini Notification visibility conditions as set by you on the AppVirality dashboard if (appVirality.checkUserTargeting(womCampaignDetail))
 	                        	customPopUp.showLaunchPopUp(campaignDetails, womCampaignDetail, true);
+	                }
         	}
         }
 });
 ```